Nicholas Eymerich: First exile and return

 While living in Avignon, Eymerich completed his most famous work, the Directorium Inquisitorum.
 In 1377, he accompanied Gregory XI to Rome, where he remained until the Pope's death in 1378.
 In the schism that erupted after the death of Pope Gregory XI, Eymerich sided with Antipope Clement VII, and so returned to Avignon late in 1378.
 While living in Avignon, Eymerich conflicted with St. Vincent Ferrer, because Eymerich believed that Ferrer had begun to sympathize with Pope Urban VI, the Pope in opposition to Clement VII.

 Eymerich returned to Aragon in 1381.
 Where he discovered that in his absence, Bernardo Ermengaudi had assumed the position of Inquisitor General.
 Eymerich refused to recognize Ermengaudi in that office, and in 1383, acting as Inquisitor General, notified the inhabitants of Barcelona that he had banned the works of Ramon Llull.
 Furious, Peter IV ordered Eymerich to be drowned, however, the Queen Eleanor of Sicily influenced him to change the sentence to permanent exile.
 Once again, Eymerich ignored the sentence and remained in his native land, thanks largely to the support of Peter's son, John.

 King Peter IV died in 1386 and was succeeded by his son, John I, who recognized Eymerich's authority as Inquisitor General.
 At first, John I favored the repression of the Lullists, but this lasted only until 1388 when Eymerich decided to investigate the entire town of Valencia for heresy.
 King John I intervened to free the Chancellor of the University (secretary of the municipality), who had been imprisoned.
 Calling Eymerich a diabolicus fratrem, the King then forced him into exile again.

 Second exile and return

 After the violence at Valencia, Eymerich sought shelter from John's reprisals in a church, but two years later, retreated again to Avignon, where he remained until the death of King John I. In Avignon, Eymerich devoted himself to the defence of the legitimacy of Clement VII as Pope.
 He remained in Avignon after the death of Clement VII in 1394, writing in support of Clement's successor, Antipope Benedict XIII.
 After King John's death in 1396, Eymerich returned to the Dominican monastery in Girona, where he remained until his death on 4 January 1399.
-His epitaph describes him as praedicator veridicus, inquisitor intrepidus, doctor egregius.
+His epitaph describes him as praedicator veridicus, inquisitor intrepidus, doctor egregius (i.e. "a preacher of truth, intrepid inquisitor, excellent scholar").